RK0429/cespy/design/task_list.md

   - [x] Audit `kuPyLTSpice` code for all imports and uses of `spicelib`.
   - [x] Determine if `kupicelib` (now UnifiedPackage) already provides equivalent functionality.
   - [x] **If `spicelib` functionality is needed and not covered:**
-    - [ ] Attempt to port the required functionality directly into the UnifiedPackage.
+    - [x] Attempt to port the required functionality directly into the UnifiedPackage.
+(Not needed, functionality covered by kupicelib)
-    - [ ] *If porting is infeasible, make a conscious decision to keep `spicelib` as a dependency (note: preference is to remove).*
+    - [x] *If porting is infeasible, make a conscious decision to keep `spicelib` as a dependency (preference was to remove).*
-    - [ ] *If incorporating code from `spicelib`, ensure GPL license compatibility is maintained.*
+    - [x] *If incorporating code from `spicelib`, ensure GPL license compatibility is maintained.
+(N/A)*
   - [x] Aim to remove `spicelib` from the UnifiedPackage's dependencies.
 - [x] **B. Consolidate All Other Dependencies:**
   - [x] List all dependencies from `kupicelib` (e.g., `numpy`, `scipy`, `matplotlib`, `pandas`, `psutil`, `keyboard`, `clipboard`).